SammyT1178/Prism-Documentation/README.md

 	![image](https://user-images.githubusercontent.com/61430214/209202786-8fcee737-f910-4fe0-9993-77579c2706bb.png)

 - Customer Loyalty
-	- Have not been able to get into it yet :(
+	- Finally managed to get into it, will test more

 ### X/Z-Out ###
 - X-Out